Why the widespread revolutions of 1848 failed

 This led to stark class divisions.
 Many workers lived in grim conditions, facing low wages and poor working environments.

-To add to their plight, food shortages, such as the potato blight of 1845, led to famine and increased discontent.
+To add to their plight, between 1845 and 1847, Europe experienced a severe economic crisis, with poor harvests (such as the potato blight of 1845) that led to food shortages, rising grain prices, and increased discontent.

 As unhappiness increased, various governments had to rely upon political repression to maintain control.

-The absolute monarchies and conservative governments often used censorship and secret police to stifle any dissent from its own people.
+In fact, the absolute monarchies and conservative governments often used censorship and secret police to stifle any dissent from their own people.

 Regardless, demands for political reform and national self-determination grew louder.